What type of clinical experience and personal qualities do you look for in an intern?

-Living arrangements vary depending on budget, circumstances, and preferences.
+Living arrangements vary, depending on budget, circumstances, and preferences.
 Some interns live alone, others with roommates, and others with family.
-Similar to other CAPS Staff members, interns have lived in the San Francisco, East Bay, Marin, and the Peninsula/South Bay.
+Similar to other CAPS staff members, interns have lived in the San Francisco, East Bay, Marin County, and the Peninsula/South Bay.
 You may want to research rentals and consider moving costs in your budget.
-There are no opportunities to live on-campus.
-Transportation ranges from Bart, Muni buses, USF contracted shuttles, Cal Train, Uber/Lyft, bikes, to cars.
-Commuting is the norm in the Bay Area, both convenient and accessible through an extensive public transportation system.
-USF currently offers a monthly $81 reimbursement for employee commuting needs.
+There are no opportunities to live on campus.
+Transportation options include BART trains, MUNI buses, USF-contracted shuttles, Cal Train, Uber/Lyft, bikes, and cars.
+Commuting is the norm in the Bay Area and is convenient and accessible through an extensive public transportation system.
+USF currently offers a monthly $81 reimbursement for employee mass transit commuting.

 How do interns survive on the stipend?

-It is a challenge but many of our interns have found creative ways to manage living expenses with the current stipend.
-As you can probably expect higher housing costs, it will be important to research the rental market since some areas are more affordable than others.
-In the Bay area, it is completely normal to have roommates well beyond your college years, and there are always people looking for roommates on craigslist and other housing sites.
+It is a challenge, but many of our interns have found creative ways to manage living expenses with the current stipend.
+As you can probably expect higher housing costs, it will be important to research the rental market, since some areas are more affordable than others.
+In the Bay Area, it is completely normal to have roommates well beyond your college years, and there are always people looking for roommates on Craigslist and other housing sites.
 It’s a great way to make housing more affordable and expand your social circle.
-Certain things such as fresh produce can be considerably less expensive in the Bay area than in other major cities.
+Certain things, such as fresh produce, can be considerably less expensive in the Bay Area than in other major cities.
 Since the food is grown locally and neighborhood farmers markets are aplenty, you can take advantage of lower costs and find restaurants serving food from just about any culture at reasonable prices.
-There is always something fun, inexpensive (free) to do, including numerous festivals, shows, and other events throughout the Bay Area.
+There is always something fun and inexpensive (or free) to do, including numerous festivals, shows, and other events throughout the Bay Area.

 What do Interns typically do after completing the internship?

-The majority of our interns have obtained post-doctoral fellowships at University Counseling Centers, medical centers, and community mental health centers.
-Others have acquired staff positions or opened a private practice particularly in states that do not require post doctoral hours for licensure.
+The majority of our interns have obtained postdoctoral fellowships at university counseling centers, medical centers, and community mental health centers.
+Others have acquired staff positions or opened a private practice, particularly those living in states that do not require postdoctoral hours for licensure.
 Some have pursued faculty/academic positions or some combination of the above.